 We invite nominations of exceptional teachers, or a team of two co-teachers, who have demonstrated highly effective engagement with their students in the teaching and learning process, dedicated service to their school and community, and significant commitment to their own professional growth as lifelong learners.
 In short, we seek nominees whose work has had an especially important influence on the lives of young people and on the school(s) in which they have taught.

 The nominee’s major activity a (minimum of three-fifths) must be secondary school classroom teaching (grades 7 – 12), and that person must have at least five years of continuous service in the nominating school or school district.
 The Committee will look, first and foremost, for concrete examples of the effect of the nominee’s teaching on his/her students, and will also look for specific instances of the nominee’s contributions to the school and the community, as well as consider how the nominee’s achievements reflect his/her philosophy of education.

 Nominees will need to complete a Nomination Form as part of their nomination submission.
 We can only accept nominations signed by the superintendent, principal, or head of school (we do not accept nominations from teachers themselves).
-A school that has had a recipient of the award in the last three years is not eligible to submit a nominee, nor should previous prize winners be nominated again.
+A school that has had a recipient of the award in 2021, 2022 and 2023 is not eligible to submit a nominee, nor should previous prize winners be nominated again.

 In addition, a nominee will need to submit (in one PDF file) a Nomination Dossier with the following materials:

 - A letter of support written by the nominator or by a designee.
 The nominator may request that the letter of support be written by the administrator or department head who can best attest to the nominee’s work.
 Please note that the letter of nomination is most useful when, rather than repeating information from the nominee’s resume, it describes specifically how the nominee’s work reflects the selection criteria.